History of youth rights in the United States: 1990s–present

 In the mid-1990s, a youth-led movement for self-determination rights began on the Internet.
 This reborn Youth Rights movement coalesced in 1996 into Americans for a Society Free from Age Restrictions (ASFAR).
 Divisions soon emerged between radicals and moderates within ASFAR leading to the formation in 1998 of the National Youth Rights Association (NYRA).
 NYRA, founded by leaders of ASFAR and YouthSpeak, was founded to professionalize the youth rights movement.

 Today, the youth rights movement has become a broad-based movement, with central leadership from NYRA augmented by grassroots organizations around the world.

 Organizations such as The Freechild Project and Global Youth Action Network position the youth rights movement within the sphere of international youth activism and youth voice movements.
 Other organizations, including Oblivion and Peacefire provide support for the youth rights movement, as well.

 The 1990s–2000s also saw a resurgence in youth rights books.
-Two books important for the movement, The Scapegoat Generation and Framing Youth from the late 90s by Mike Males lay out the case that young people have been unfairly blamed for the ills of society and used as a convenient scapegoat.
+Two books important for the movement, The Scapegoat Generation and Framing Youth from the late 1990s by Mike Males lay out the case that young people have been unfairly blamed for the ills of society and used as a convenient scapegoat.
 Males describes the attack on youth as a "national pathology, unwarranted by fact, smokescreen for the failure of adulthood and its leadership to confront larger predicaments."
-Later, in 2007, Robert Epstein published the most comprehensive book for youth rights since the 1970s with The Case Against Adolescence.
+Later, in 2007, Robert Epstein published The Case Against Adolescence.
 The book was described by Albert Ellis as "one of the most revolutionary books I have ever read."
 Adam Fletcher released a free publication called, A Short Introduction to Youth Rights through The Freechild Project in 2014.